 Click here to find out about becoming a member of the San Juan Island Food Co-op

-Members are welcome to place special orders through the Co-op for 5%, 10% or 15% markup over wholesale costs depending on the supplier and your membership status.
-If you are interested in placing a special order, please pick up a special order instruction sheet at the co-op or contact us for instructions.
+Members are welcome to place special orders for items not on our shelves by adding to the Co-op’s weekly or bi-monthly orders with our two main distributors, UNFI and Azure Standard.
+The special order markup is than the store’s shelf prices.
+If you are interested in placing a special order, please pick up a special order instruction sheet at the Co-op or contact us for instructions.

 The Co-op’s purpose is to support local and regional farmers and food producers.
+Our Island farmers and chefs deliver fresh food to the Co-op every day, and we make regular trips to the mainland for additional Skagit Valley farm products.
 Our sales continue to grow.
-The 2011 percentages are 24.8% local, defined as San Juan County, and 16.6% regional—mostly Puget Sound region but including Washington, Oregon, and British Columbia.
-These regional amounts reflect items procured directly from producers; however, a very large amount of regional shelf and cooler stock comes to us through our big distributors, UNFI and Azure Standard—beans and grain products, chocolate and ice cream, tofu and frozen produce, dairy and beverages, for example–making the totals far greater.
-According to Kathy Pryor in her Keynote address to the 2012 Farm-to-Table Trade Meeting, the goal is that 50% of what people eat should be sourced locally, which is generally defined as within 300 miles; our Co-op already meets or exceeds that goal.
+The 2012 percentages are 32% local, defined as San Juan County, and 22% regional—mostly Puget Sound region but including Washington, Oregon, and British Columbia.
+These regional amounts reflect items procured directly from producers.
+In addition, however, a very large amount of regional shelf and cooler stock comes to us through our distributors, UNFI and Azure Standard, and Hummingbird Wholesale in Eugene—beans and grain products, chocolate and ice cream, tofu and frozen produce, dairy and beverages, for example, making our regional totals far greater.
 We put our food $$ right back into our economy by supporting producers from San Juan County, nearby Puget Sound Counties, Washington State, and our neighbors, Oregon and British Columbia.
 Eat well!
 Eat local!
 Support the Co-op’s Mission!

 Do you grow something or make things you would like to sell?
-Contact Anna, the manager for guidelines.
+Contact our Co-op Manager, for guidelines.

+The Manager chooses new items based on a broad range needs to suit typical shoppers’ cooking and snacking needs.
 Our Food Forum meets monthly to discuss and research new products.
-All members are welcome to participate and to help us insure that the items we carry are in line with our mission of local, organic and/or sustainable growing practices.
+All members are welcome to participate and to help us ensure that the items we carry are in line with our mission of local, regional, organic and/or sustainable growing practices.
 Contact us for meeting times.

 Put your dated poster with a sticky note containing your contact information in the basket on the office door.
 We’ll hang it up if it fits our policies.
 If your event has something to do with food, we will want it there.
 In other cases we’ll make a case by case decision.